Jeremias20070617/customer-sentiment-dashboard/README.md

 ### 🚀 Getting Started

+This is a standalone web application.
+You don't need a server or build tools to run it.

+1.  **Download the Project Files:**
+    Make sure you have all the project files (`index.html`, `index.tsx`, etc.) in the same folder on your computer.

+2.  **Open in Browser:**
+    Simply open the `index.html` file in a modern web browser like Chrome, Firefox, or Edge.

-1.  **Get a Gemini API Key:** You need a Google Gemini API key to use the analysis features.
+3.  **Get a Gemini API Key:**
+    You need a Google Gemini API key to use the analysis features.
 You can get one for free from [Google AI Studio](https://aistudio.google.com/api-keys).

-2.  **Add Your API Key:** Go to `Settings` > `API Key Management` in the app, paste your key, and click "Save".
+4.  **Add Your API Key:**
+    Once the app is open in your browser, go to `Settings` > `API Key Management`, paste your key, and click "Save".
 The key is stored securely in your browser's local storage.
-3.  **Create a Project:** Go to `My Projects` and click "Create New Analysis".
-4.  **Analyze:** Paste your customer reviews and click the "Analyze Sentiment" button to get your report.

 ---